Season 3: 2023 – 2024

 EPISODE 10: Staying Active with Diabetes

-On Episode 10, we welcome Dr. Mark Corriere.
+On Episode 10, host Dr. Rita Kalyani is delighted to welcome Dr. Mark Corriere.
 As an endocrinologist and avid distance runner, he discusses the benefits of staying active and incorporating exercise into your daily routine.
 Dr. Corriere touches on topics such as why exercise is important in diabetes, who should do it, how often, the type of exercise recommended, how to effectively implement an exercise regimen in your daily life, special considerations when playing sports and when patients should consult with their healthcare providers.

 EPISODE 9: Coping with Diabetes Part 2: Goal Setting

-In Episode 9, we are delighted to welcome back Dr. Marissa Alert, a licensed clinical psychologist, speaker, and consultant who is committed to helping people improve their mental health and lifestyle habits.
+In Episode 9, host Dr. Rita Kalyani is delighted to welcome back Dr. Marissa Alert, a licensed clinical psychologist, speaker, and consultant who is committed to helping people improve their mental health and lifestyle habits.
 In this episode, Dr. Alert will focus on goal setting for diabetes patients and their families.

 EPISODE 8: Coping with Diabetes Part 1: Psychosocial Considerations

-In Episode 8, we are delighted to welcome Dr. Marissa Alert, a licensed clinical psychologist, speaker, and consultant who is committed to helping people improve their mental health and lifestyle habits.
+In Episode 8, host Dr. Rita Kalyani is delighted to welcome Dr. Marissa Alert, a licensed clinical psychologist, speaker, and consultant who is committed to helping people improve their mental health and lifestyle habits.
 Dr. Alert specializes in teaching individuals to manage stress, cope with anxiety and depression, lose weight, and overcome barriers to making healthy changes.
 She is driven to help people move from where they are to where they want to be and to live a life in line with their values.
 She currently serves as the Director of Clinical Innovation for TAD Health.

 EPISODE 7: A Real Patient Story with Alan